-You can distinguish male and female flowers a few ways.
+There are a few ways to distinguish male flowers from female flowers.
 The easiest way is to look at where the stem meets the flower.
 On a female, this area will look like small fruit.
 Male flowers are typically shorter, don’t show immature fruit, and often appear in clusters.
 Here are a few examples of male and female flowers on cucurbits.

 And now for some females…

 So here’s the trick.
-Cucurbits need cross-pollination from male to female flowers, but this requires a little more of nature, namely of the bees that pollinate our vegetables.
-If bees aren’t present for some reason (such as broad-spectrum pesticides being sprayed nearby or heat or rain keeping the bees under cover), then fruit either doesn’t appear or it appears small and shriveled up because it’s not well pollinated.
-At this point, human intervention is necessary.
-As we’ve been telling the many folks on the website who are seeing flowers but no fruit, you can try pollinating your cucurbits by hand.
-Here is a lesson in hand-pollination using my Straight Eight cucumber plant as our subject.
+Cucurbits need cross-pollination from male to female flowers, but this requires a little more of nature, namely the bees that pollinate our vegetables.
+If bees aren’t present for some reason, then fruit either doesn’t appear or it appears small and shriveled up because it’s not well pollinated.
+At this point, human intervention is necessary, and you’ll want to try pollinating your cucurbits by hand.
+Here is a lesson in hand-pollination using a Straight Eight cucumber plant as the subject.

 The method of hand-pollination shown above should work well for all cucurbits.
 You also can remove male flowers and touch the anther (in the center of the male flower) to the female flower’s stigma (also in the center), or shake the male over the female, to transfer the pollen.